API-market/dfuse-client/README.md

+# This is a Fork of the original Repo

+The only change is to change the extension of the es build file from .js to .mjs This allows this package to be used in esbuild projects

 # dfuse JavaScript/TypeScript Client Library

 A GraphQL, WebSocket and HTTP REST client library to consume dfuse API <https://dfuse.io> ([dfuse docs](https://docs.dfuse.io)).